Best Hiking Watch For The Trail Less Traveled

 • Preloaded activity profiles for trail and track running, swimming, running, biking, hiking, rowing, skiing, golfing, and (many!) more

-With the capability to connect to GPS, GLONASS, and Galileo satellite systems, plus full-color topographic maps, the Garmin Fenix 6X Pro Plus is (in our opinion) the #1 GPS watch currently on the market.
+With the ability to connect to GPS, GLONASS, and Galileo satellite systems, along with full-color topographic maps, we found the Garmin Fenix 6X Pro Plus to be the top GPS watch on the market.

 The 6X Pro offers 14 days of battery life in smartwatch mode and 36 hours in GPS mode.
 Its on-screen topo maps are as detailed as those on any other watch in our review and it has more sport profiles than even the most active human could possibly need.
 It’s also waterproof to 100 meters, pairs with a top-notch companion app, and is fully customizable.